closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 Ethernet cable from your computer) differently from the "I seem connected to the Internet, but my packets are falling off a cliff" scenario (what finally reproduced the issue).
-If your computer recognizes that its network connection has changed (i.e. what happens when you turn Wi-Fi off/unplug the laptop), the browser will trigger a "network change" event, which in turn will make the browser send a test `Ping` control frame over all of its active WebSockets to see if there's still connectivity.
-Of course, there won't be any, so the WebSocket connection will be deemed closed.
+If your computer recognizes that its network connection has changed (i.e. what happens when you turn Wi-Fi off/unplug the laptop), it will trigger a "network change" event, which in turn will make the browser send a test `Ping` control frame over all of its active WebSockets.
+If the corresponding `Pong` isn't received within a reasonable timeout (Firefox uses 10 seconds currently), then the browser assumed that the connection is severed and closes it on its side.
 The `reconnecting-websocket` library takes care of the rest.